irehbein/UNCOVER/index.md

 and frame-semantic parsing.
 We use our representations to investigate research questions focusing on frame and ideology coherence as well as the evolution of frames over time.
 </div>
+<br/><br/>

 ## News

-* Co-organising the 4th Workshop on Computational Linguistics for the Political and Social Sciences (CPSS), taking place on Sep 13, 2024 in Vienna, co-located with [KONVENS 2024](https://konvens-2024.univie.ac.at/).
+* Co-organising the 4th Workshop on Computational Linguistics for the Political and Social Sciences (CPSS), taking place on Sep 13, 2024, co-located with [KONVENS 2024] in Vienna, Austria. (https://konvens-2024.univie.ac.at/).
 [Workshop website](https://sites.google.com/view/cpss2024konvens/home-page)

 * Co-organising the Workshop _Towards linguistically motivated computational models of framing_ with Annette Hautli-Janisz and Gabriella Lapesa at the DGfS Annual Meeting 2024.
 Bochum, Germany.
 [Workshop website](https://sites.google.com/view/dgfs2024-framing/home-page)